cloudfoundry/docs-dev-guide/deploy-apps/getting-started.html.md

 ## <a id='intro'></a>Overview of Deployment Process ##

 You deploy an application to Cloud Foundry by running a `push` command from a Cloud Foundry command line interface (CLI).
-Between the time you run `push` and the time that the application is available, Cloud Foundry does a bunch of work.
-It uploads and stores application files, examines and stores application metadata, creates a droplet (the Cloud Foundry unit of execution) for the application, selects an appropriate droplet execution agent (DEA) to run the droplet, and starts the application.
+Between the time you run `push` and the time that the application is available, Cloud Foundry:

+* Uploads and stores application files
+* Examines and stores application metadata
+* Creates a &lquot;droplet&rquot; (the Cloud Foundry unit of execution) for the application
+* Selects an appropriate droplet execution agent (DEA) to run the droplet
+* Starts the application

 An application that uses services, such as a database, messaging, or email server, will not be fully functional until you *provision* the service and, if required, *bind* it to the application.
-Provisioning typically means creating a cloud-resident instance of the service.
-Binding is required for some types of services; if the application needs to connect to and authenticate with the service, the service instance must be bound to the application.
-You can provision and bind a service as part of the push process, or as a subsequent, separate step, using the `create-service` and `bind-service` CLI commands.
-Depending on the type of service, you may need to configure your application with the bound service’s connection information.
-For data services, you will typically need to seed or migrate the datastore.
+You can provision and bind services when you push your application for the first time.

 ## <a id='prepare'></a>Step 1 --- Prepare to Deploy  ##

-Preparing to deploy an application involves:
+Before you deploy your application to Cloud Foundry, make sure that:

-* Making sure that your application architecture is *cloud-ready*.
+* Your application is *cloud-ready*.
 There are several Cloud Foundry behaviors, related to file storage, HTTP sessions, and port usage that might indicate simple modifications to your application.

-* Ensuring that all required application resources will be uploaded and extraneous files and artifacts are excluded.
+* All required application resources will be uploaded, and extraneous files and artifacts will be excluded.
 For example, you might need to include a database driver, and especially for a large application, you will want to explicitly exclude extraneous files that exist within your application directory structure.

-* Understanding language and framework-specific options and requirements.
-You will want to verify that your Cloud Foundry instance supports the type of application you are going to deploy, or know the URL of an externally available buildpack that can stage the application.
-Any buildpack has a mechanism for detecting an application's type --- for instance, whether it is a Java or a Node.js application --- so it is a good idea to understand how the buildback that a will stage your application performs that discovery.
+* Your Cloud Foundry instance supports the type of application you are going to deploy, or you have the URL of an externally available buildpack that can stage the application.

 For more information on these and other topics that will help you prepare to deploy your application, see